 Normally, you do not need to verify that LSM was initialized.
 If the initialization fails, the system displays error messages indicating the problem.

-If you want to verify that LSM is initialized:
+If you want to verify that LSM is initialized, do one or more of the following:

-• Verify that the disks were added to the rootdg disk group:
+• To verify that the disks were added to the rootdg disk group, enter:

 volprint